swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

-The plan is to have the prototype ready in April and, if we decide to go forward, made it available to instructors in July so workshops in August could benefit for this.
+The plan is to have the prototype ready in April and, if we decide to go forward, to made it available to instructors in July so workshops in August could benefit for this.

 ## Lesson Release 2018/01